johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 iTunes library parsing is provided by [itunes-data from shawnbot](https://github.com/shawnbot/itunes-data).

-Automatic Spotify search and playlist additions are done using the [Spotify Web API](https://developer.spotify.com/documentation/web-api).
+Automatic Spotify search and playlist additions are done using the [Spotify Web API](https://developer.spotify.com/documentation/web-api), after using OAuth to log you in safely with Spotify.

 ## Setup